2D Animation Vs 3D Animation

 Around this time of year, we at Slurpy are often sent emails by animation students asking our opinions on various matters for their dissertations.
 When we have time, and when the sender has asked nicely (why do these people think we’re going to waste an hour of our time on their homework if they don’t even have the common curtest to say please and thank you?) we answer them to the best of our ability.

 And every year we seem to get one asking us whether or not we think the death knell has sounded on 2D animation.
-Partly because this is a question which I feel incredibly strongly about, buy effexor, and partly because I think it will save me effort this time next year, I have decided to answer one such email here on this blog.
+Partly because this is a question which I feel incredibly strongly about, and partly because I think it will save me effort this time next year, I have decided to answer one such email here on this blog.

 It’s no secret that 3D has become the new medium of choice for animators, but why do you think this is?

 3D has allowed smaller studios to make feature length films, because they don’t need the same budget or talent pool behind it.
 This is a never ending cycle, because the more people see that most of the films coming out are 3D, the less inclined they will be to study and learn 2D animation.
 While this is a good thing in that it was widened the playing field and allowed studios other than Disney, Pixar and Dreamworks to show the world what they can do, it is also an incredibly bad thing because the smaller risk associated with making a 3D film seems to have come with a dearth in quality of storytelling.
 Less time is being spent in pre-production because it is less expensive to make changes to the film once a scene has been animated.